 Oomnitza allows you to import and export spreadsheets of your things.
-Using this, you mass create and update your Assets, import Assets from non-integrated systems, export backups/snapshots, and more.
+Using this feature you can mass create and update your assets, import assets from non-integrated systems, export backups/snapshots, and much more.

 Oomnitza provides an Import Manager which allows you to import new spreadsheets, as well as monitor existing imports, and track and tag past imports.
 This expands the already detailed history provided within individual assets.

 Because Oomnitza allows you to map the columns in your spreadsheet to fields in Oomnitza, formatting your import spreadsheets is easy.
 For best results, we recommend naming your import columns to match your fields in Oomnitza.
 This will allow you to use smart mapping to save time.

 Certain fields in Oomnitza utilize enforced dropdowns, which only allow you to enter certain values.
 If uploading information into one of these fields via a spreadsheet import, it's important that all values match exactly, otherwise, you'll encounter failures when Oomnitza attempts to import those assets.

 To begin an import, complete the following steps:

 - Navigate to Assets (or any module you want to initiate an import for), and click Import.

 - Either drag-and-drop or browse to select the file you wish to import.
 You can also select a Google Sheet by authenticating your Google Suite account.